microsoft/WhatTheHack/007-AzureMonitoring/Coach/Solution-01.md

 ![Email alert received](https://github.com/msghaleb/AzureMonitorHackathon/raw/master/images/image32.png)

-If you re-run the stress test keep in mind, you will need to delete the `tpcc` DB and re-create it.
+If you re-run the stress test, keep in mind you will need to delete the `tpcc` DB and re-create it.